balena-io-experimental/balena-migrate/README.md

 balenaOS image to the target device.
 After flashing, the script will trigger a reread of the devices partition information and attempt to mount resin-boot and resin-data to transfer files to.

-A raspberry PI device can be rebooted after this step as the balenaOS image contains all information necessary to reboot the system.
+On recent Balena images and generally on raspberry PI devices the balenaOS image contains all information necessary to reboot the system.

+On older Balena images (up to version 2.15) for the x86 platform, the boot loader is not contained in the image.
-On Intel based devices the stage 2 script will attempt to create a new boot loader configuration by copying a new *grub.cfg* to the resin-boot partition and then calling grub-install on the boot device.
-The grub.cfg can be supplied by seting the parameter *GRUB_CFG* in the config file.
+For these installs the stage 2 script needs to create a new boot loader configuration by copying a *grub.cfg* to the resin-boot partition and then calling grub-install or flashing boot loader images on the boot device.
+This process is enabled by setting the **GRUB\_INSTALL** variable to **TRUE** in the balena-migrate.conf file.

+A grub.cfg can be supplied by seting the parameter *GRUB_CFG* in the config file.
 If this parameter is not set, the script will use a simple grub.cfg created by the stage 1 script.
 Due to changes in recent versions of balenaOS the autocreated grub.cfg does not work any more.
 The safe way to do this is to supply a cfg.grub that matches the OS version that is being installed by extracting it from the flasher image.

-### TODO:
-Support user supplied boot loader images to be flashed flashed.

 ## Supported Platforms